30th December 2016

-First we went to Cape Point in the Cape of Good Hope nature reserve.
+For the first activity of this tour, we went to Cape Point in the Cape of Good Hope nature reserve.
 This is the tip of Africa’s most south-western point and was a prime photo spot.
 I bloody hate photo spots, they’re just pretty places over populated with a diverse range of inconsiderate tourists.

 Next, we we took a boat ride to Duiker Island where a large colony of the Cape fur seal and the bank cormorant (bird) reside.
 Imagining the life of a seal, specifically their restricted movement makes me feel anxious.
-I imagine their ease of mobility to be like that of a mermaid in a straight jacket but it does contribute to a hilarious display when they all plop off the rocks and splash splash into the water saying “arf arf arf”.
+I imagine their ease of mobility to be like that of a mermaid in a straight jacket but it does contribute to a hilarious display when they all plop off the rocks and splish splash into the water saying “arf arf arf”.

 When we got off the boat, I took a photo of a hobo with a drum (it sounded awful) only to realise later that what I’d actually taken a photo of was a small Asian child gliding majestically through the air: